Ana Fernández / SEO

 For example:

-In short, keywords connect What the user is looking for With The content your brand offers.
+In short, keywords connect what the user is looking for with the content your brand offers.

 Why are they so important?

-1. They help you to be found
+1. They help you be found

 Using the right keywords in your content allows your website to appear in search results when someone searches for topics related to your product or service.